iikoshteruu/enhanced-grok-export/README.md

 **Export button not appearing?**
 - Make sure your userscript manager is enabled
-- Check that the script is active on claude.ai
+- Check that the script is active on grok.com or x.com
-- Refresh the page
+- Refresh the page and ensure you're in a conversation

 **Empty or incomplete exports?**
-- Ensure you have an active conversation
-- Try scrolling through the full conversation first
+- Try scrolling through the full conversation manually first
-- Check browser console for debug messages
-- Use the "Debug Info" button to see what the script detects
+- Use the "Debug Info" button to check message detection

-**UI looks different?**
-- Claude.ai occasionally updates their interface
-- The script uses multiple selectors for compatibility
-- File an issue if exports stop working

-**Auto-scroll not working?**
-- Check console for error messages
+- Check browser console for detailed logging information

-- Try disabling auto-scroll in CONFIG if needed
-- Some conversations may be too long for auto-loading
+**Mode detection not working?**
+- Grok modes are detected based on content patterns
+- Think Mode: Look for step-by-step reasoning indicators
+- Fun Mode: Detected through tone and emoji usage
+- DeepSearch: Identified by citation patterns

+## 🆚 Why Enhanced Grok Export?

+### First-of-Its-Kind
+- The only comprehensive open-source Grok export solution
+- Built specifically for Grok's unique features and capabilities
+- No competing tools exist in the open-source ecosystem

+### Grok-Optimized Features
+- **Mode Preservation** - Unlike generic chat exporters
+- **X Integration Context** - Maintains real-time data sources
+- **Multimodal Ready** - Prepared for Grok's image capabilities
+- **React UI Compatible** - Works with Grok's modern interface

+### Privacy-First
+- All processing happens locally in your browser
+- No external servers or data transmission
+- Your conversations remain completely private
+- Open source code for full transparency

 ## 🤝 Contributing